“Cocooning” in Dark Matter Magazine 009

 “The Children of Robbie” in Black Dandy 3

-My story “The Children of Robbie” is now out in the New Zealand publication Black Dandy.
+My story “The Children of Robbie”debuted in the New Zealand publication Black Dandy.
 From the issue description: “A compassionate dog and his anachronistic family prove that oddity comes in all shapes and with unexpected outcomes.”
 January 2019.

 “Cinnamon to Taste” in Nightscript IV